btmills/PartitionableArray/C/C.md

 - `this` An allocated but ininitialized `PArray`.
 - `fn` Function to be used to determine if an element is interesting.
-- `capacity` Number of elements the array should be able to store.
+- `length` Number of elements the array should be able to store.

 #### Returns